samnoyes/youtube-question-answerer/README.md

 # GPT-Powered Youtube Question Answerer
 Provide a Youtube link, ask questions, and get answers.
 Simple as that.

-Uses LangChain, OpenAI for the LLM, and Chroma for the vector database.
+Uses LangChain, GPT 3.5 for the LLM, and Chroma for the vector database.

 ## Usage